Bio-inspired decision making in robot swarms under biases: Results

 Notably, moderate levels of asocial dynamics can improve the accuracy of cross-inhibition by eliminating the suboptimal attractor, as previously observed~\cite{zakir2022,zakir_miscommunication_nodate}.
-This effect is evident in the robot results (red histograms) in Figure~\ref{fig:density_synergetic}, where the lower suboptimal branch vanishes as $\eta$ increases, improving decision accuracy (see also Figure~\ref{fig:gillespie_spd}D,F).
-Importantly, this improvement is not merely a result of added noise (system temperature to escape the local minima) but asocial dynamics fundamentally alter the system’s stability landscape.
+This effect is evident in the robot results (red histograms) in Figure~\ref{fig:density_synergetic}, where the lower suboptimal branch vanishes as $\eta$ increases, thereby improving decision accuracy (see also Supplementary Figure SF9D,F).
+Importantly, this improvement is not merely a consequence of added noise (higher system temperature to escape from local minima); rather, asocial dynamics fundamentally reshape the system’s stability landscape.
 The bifurcation point $\eta^*$ marks the transition from bistability to monostability.
-At this critical point, the swarm achieves maximal accuracy by reliably selecting the better option; however, further increase of $\eta$ reduces group cohesion.
-Therefore, zealots, MITM attacks, or independent self-sourcing can equivalently improve decision accuracy by eliminating the possibility of selecting inferior options.
+At this critical point, the swarm achieves maximal accuracy by reliably selecting the better option; however, further increases of $\eta$ reduce group cohesion.
+Therefore, moderate asocial dynamics can improve decision accuracy by eliminating the possibility of selecting the inferior option.